Have you ever wanted to take an ATV tour in Iceland?

 After sprinting on the field, we reached the large black sand beach, but before we rode across it, our guide made a stop next to a huge whalebone carcass that was brought ashore by the waves years ago.

 He also explained a bit about the story of the Katla volcano, the area surrounding us, and more.
 Driving on the black sand beach was one of the coolest parts of this ATV tour and was even one of the highlights of my entire trip!

 You were able to hear the waves crashing as well as the sound of the ATV atop the fine black sand.
 It just felt surreal and was an experience I can hardly put into words.

 If you’re experienced on an ATV, do try drifting on the beach (but if not, ask the instructor about it first).

 Driving on the Sand Dunes

-Through the black sand beach, our drive also passed through dunes where you could feel like you were in the movie chase as you maneuver on the hills quickly and feel the adrenaline rush.
+Through the black sand beach, our drive also passed through dunes where you could feel like you were in a movie chase as you maneuvered on the hills quickly and felt the adrenaline rush.

-The dune driving required a focus and some driving skills but it is exciting to do it at a fast pace.
-However, if it scares you, can you just slowly drive and relax and enjoy yourself that way.
+The dune driving required focus and some driving skills, but it was exciting to do it at a fast pace.
+However, if it scares you, can you just slowly drive, relax, and enjoy yourself that way.

 Sólheimasandur DC Plane Crash

-The US Navy Plane crash was made very popular largely in part to a Justin Bieber music video and visiting via an ATV tour is the way to go!
+The US Navy plane crash was made very popular, largely in part by a Justin Bieber music video, and visiting via an ATV tour is the way to go!